Google greenlights ads with ‘blatant disinformation’ about voting by mail

 The ads were sponsored by a little-known group called Protect My Vote and appeared in response to Google searches for “mail-in voting” in numerous battleground states.
 These included Florida, Michigan, Iowa, Arizona, Texas and Georgia, according to University of Washington researchers.

-Most voters, one common variation of the ad read, “think mail-in voting and absentee voting are the same.
+Most voters, one common variation of the ad said, “think mail-in voting and absentee voting are the same.
 Think again!
 There are different safeguards for each.”

 But in Texas, for example, there are not distinct processes for absentee voting and voting by mail, making the claims in the ad inaccurate.
 “Absentee balloting is when a voter who is eligible to do so requests a ballot by mail and votes that way,” Stephen Chang, a spokesman for the Texas secretary of state, confirmed in an email.